OscarChavarro/photoWorkFlow/arduino/highSpeedTrigger/irRemoteSenderAndTriggerController/README.md

-# Triger tool from obstacle detection
+# Trigger tool from obstacle detection

 This folder contains a simple arduino tool (currently tested on Arduno UNO) that detects a physical obstacle using a photoresistor or a laser sensor and